cdl-geneseo/geneseo-dictionary/M/Monster.md

 # Monster

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-M-P

-Bibliographies and Study Guides : Monster

 Created by  Unknown User (krk5), last modified by  Unknown User (msc5) on Nov 19, 2012

 n. or adj.
 Generally means &quot;quite large, imposing&quot;; of individuals, such as professors, it also means &quot;particularly difficult or strict.&quot; &quot;Dr. Samson is a monster when it comes to grading papers,&quot; and &quot;I have to study; I have a monster test tomorrow.&quot; As of 2012, 75% knew the word and 18% believed it to be of local origin.(Craft, G-M, 2012)